Find out how to get to Havasu Falls, the closest airport, where to stay before hiking, the best time to visit, and other must-know travel tips!

 What to Bring to Havasu Falls

-First Aid Kit – If you are camping, the nearest store is 2 miles away and they sell mostly food items
+First Aid Kit: If you are camping, the nearest store is 2 miles away and they sell mostly food items.
+J&J sells an inexpensive mini first aid kit.

-Mosquito Repellent – We got bites even though we were good about putting this on
+Mosquito Repellent: We got bites even though we were good about putting this on.
+We brought this one because it was small enough to add to our pack.

 Best Time to Visit Havasu Falls